memodb-io/Acontext-Examples/python/openai-agent-artifacts/README.md

 2. Write `/notes/demo.txt` on the Acontext disk with a short tools summary
 3. List the artifacts in `/notes/` directory
 4. Read the file back to verify content
-5. Download the file into `./downloads/demo.txt`
+5. Use `replace_string` to modify content in the file

 Console logs show each tool invocation and the final response.